This inanimate goat created by the "welding nun" has been helping to clean up the city of Spokane for more than 40 years.

-Most cities simply tell their populace not to litter, but the city of Spokane tried to make it fun by installing the Garbage-Eating Goat Statue in one of their parks.
+Most cities simply tell their populace not to litter, but in one Spokane park, the city tried to make it fun—by installing a statue of a garbage-eating goat.

-A favorite Spokane landmark since its placement in 1974 as part of the public art created by the World’s Fair that year, the goat statue is uniquely interactive.
-The metal goat sculpture has a vacuum inside that allows the goat to “eat” small pieces of garbage as part of a creative solution to eliminating litter.
+The goat is crafted from pieces of copper and brass.
+Since its placement in 1974 as part of the World’s Fair that year, the uniquely interactive goat statue has been a local landmark.
+The metal goat sculpture has a vacuum inside that allows the goat to “eat” small pieces of garbage.
 The statue will inhale just about any piece of refuse that will fit into its mouth.
-However, the whimsy of the statue was lost on some critics such as the group of dairy farmers who took offense to the implication that a dairy goat would eat trash.
-However despite its strange bit of controversy the garbage-eating goat of Riverfront Park continues to slowly clean up the city, one piece of trash at a time, just as it’s done for the past 40 years.
+(The whimsy of the statue was lost on some critics, such as the group of dairy farmers who took offense to the implication that a dairy goat would eat trash.)

 Know Before You Go

 The goat sits pristinely within a manmade rock formation about 50 feet east of the carousel.